Pretty good fractional revival on abelian Cayley graphs: Preliminaries

 Let $a_r, a_\ell \in G$ such that $a_r=(g_{1r},\ldots,g_{kr})$ and $a_\ell=(g_{1 \ell},\ldots,g_{k \ell})$.
 We say that $a_r$ is greater than $a_\ell$, denoted $a_r > a_\ell$, if there exists an $i$ with $1 \leq i \leq k$ such that $g_{jr} = g_{j\ell}$ for $1 \leq j \leq i-1$ and $g_{ir} > g_{i \ell}$.
 For $\textbf{n}=(n_1,\ldots,n_k)$, let $a_r a_{\ell} = (g_{1r}g_{1 \ell}, \ldots, g_{kr}g_{k \ell})$ and $\frac{a_r}{\textbf{n}} = \left(\frac{g_{1r}}{n_1},\ldots,\frac{g_{kr}}{n_k}\right)$.
 Further, let

-Wang et al.~\cite{J. Wang} provided necessary and sufficient conditions for the existence of FR on abelian Cayley graphs. \begin{theorem} \emph{\cite{J. Wang}} Let $a$ and $b$ be two distinct vertices of an abelian Cayley graph $\mathrm{Cay}(G, S)$ such that $b-a=(z_1,\ldots,z_k)$.
+Wang et al.~\cite{J. Wang} provided necessary and sufficient conditions for the existence of FR on abelian Cayley graphs. \begin{theorem} \emph{\cite{J. Wang}} Let $a$ be a non-identity vertex of the abelian Cayley graph $\mathrm{Cay}(G, S)$ such that $a=(z_1,\ldots,z_k)$.
 Also, let $N$ denote the set